dmaithili82/Maddy-Cloud-Analytics/README.md

-# Maddy-Cloud-Analytics
-Cloud Analytics Dashboard project demonstrating Python &amp; AWS basics
+# Cloud Analytics Dashboard

+A small project to demonstrate hands-on cloud and data skills using Python.
+This repo will include scripts to process sample data, generate charts, and optionally upload to AWS S3.

+## Project Structure
+- `data/`: sample CSV files
+- `scripts/`: Python scripts
+- `output/`: charts and dashboard outputs
+- `requirements.txt`: Python dependencies